k-cochrane/Network-Scanner/README.md

 # Network-Scanner
-A very simple network scanner that will find you all IP's with their corresponding MAC Addresses.
+A very simple network scanner that will find you all IP's on a given network along with their corresponding MAC Addresses.

 Can be used against a specific target IP, or against a network range.